+There is a link between food and depression.
 While there is no specific food that can prevent or treat depression, a healthy diet may help boost your mood.
 If you feel depressed, talk to your doctor.
-Also remember no one food is a substitute for prescribed medication.
+Also remember no food is a substitute for prescribed medication.
 That said, good nutrition helps keep you feeling your best.
 Nutrients in foods support the body's growth, wellness, and repair.
-Without vitamins, mineral, carbohydrates, protein, and healthy fats, our bodies cannot work at its full capacity.
+Without vitamins, mineral, carbohydrates, protein, and healthy fats, our bodies cannot work at their full capacity.

 Carrots get their orange color from the nutrient beta-carotene, a powerful antioxidant.
 Studies have shown that people with higher levels of antioxidant carotenoids were less likely to have symptoms of depression.
 Carotenoids occur naturally in bright red, yellow, and orange pigments in fruits and vegetables.
 Pumpkin, cantaloupe, broccoli, cantaloupe, collards, peaches, spinach, and sweet potatoes also contain beta-carotene.

 Many people use caffeine as a pick-me-up, but it may be more than that.
 Coffee my boost energy and mood as well as lower one's risk of depression.
-The antioxidants in coffee may be an explanation for the decreased depression risk.
+The antioxidants in coffee may be the reason behind the decreased depression risk.
 The long-term effects of caffeine on depression are unknown.
-Keep in mind caffeine is not the best choice for everyone.
+Keep in mind that caffeine is not the best choice for everyone.
 If you have postpartum depression, panic disorder, insomnia, heartburn, palpitations, or headaches, caffeine could worsen these conditions.

 Leafy greens have folate (also called vitamin B9), a nutrient the body's cells need to stay healthy.
 Low levels of folate can result in anxiety, irritability, forgetfulness, insomnia, confusion, and depression.
 It is also believed that folate may make antidepressant medications more effective.
-Folate is found naturally in foods whereas folic acid is a synthetic version found in supplements.
-Other than dark leafy greens such as spinach and kale, folate can be found in: lentils, asparagus, Brussels sprouts, nuts, beans, peas, fruit and fruits juices (especially oranges and orange juice).
+Leafy greens are therefore among the best foods to help manage depression.
+Folate is found naturally in foods, whereas folic acid is a synthetic version found in supplements.
+Other than dark leafy greens such as spinach and kale, folate can be found in lentils, asparagus, Brussels sprouts, nuts, beans, peas, fruit and fruit juices (especially oranges and orange juice).
 Folic acid is also added to many grain products such as cereals, pasta, and rice.

 Fish such as salmon, herring, and tuna are high in omega-3 fatty acids, which play an important role in cognitive and behavioral functioning.
-Low levels of these omega-3s can lead to depression.
-Moderate consumption of foods that contain omega-3s can reduce the risk of a depressed mood.
+Low levels of these omega-3s can play a role in the development of depression.
+Moderate consumption of foods that contain omega-3s can help reduce the risk of a depressed mood.
 Salmon also reduces inflammation and overall risk of heart disease.
 Other sources of omega-3 fatty acids include fish such as cod, haddock, and halibut, as well as nut oils and algae.
 A diet rich in tuna and other game fish like marlin or sailfish may contain mercury so only modest or small amounts of such fish are recommended.

-People who eat more fruits and vegetables tend to have lower rates of depression and other mood disorders.
+What food helps depression?
+Antioxidant-rich fruits and vegetables are helpful in alleviating depression and mood disorders.
+People who eat more fruits and vegetables tend to have lower rates of these conditions.
 Berries have some of the highest levels of antioxidants that fight free radicals - molecules produced in the body that contribute to cell damage, aging, and dysfunction.
 The damage caused by free radicals is called 'oxidative stress'.
 Foods rich in antioxidants may reduce the effects of oxidative stress on mental health.
 Berries also contain vitamin C, which has been shown to reduce stress.
 Supplements don't have the same effect on mood as food-based sources of antioxidants do.
 Including berries as part of a healthy diet can help combat free radical damage.

 Many people drink alcohol to forget their worries, but they may be causing themselves to feel more depressed.
 Heavy drinking can make depression symptoms worse over time because alcohol makes your brain less active and may damage the liver.
 Studies have shown a link between alcohol use disorders and depression.
 Alcohol itself is a depressant, which means that it reduces excitability and stimulation.
 Just one drink may cause you to feel down.
 In addition, alcohol use can reduce the effectiveness of antidepressant medications.